DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/144758991-e8027ec9-c702-494f-bd68-afea523e54df.png)

 - This is off by default.
 - Once it is turned on, it cannot be turned off.
 - Versioning can be suspended and enabled again.
+- This is important to remember as you pay for storage for all previous copies you made, even if versioning is suspended and not making any more copies.
 - This allows for multiple versions of objects within a bucket.
 - Objects which would modify objects **generate a new version** instead.